What is Data Mining?

 As organizations continue to be inundated with massive amounts of internal and external data, they need the ability to distill that raw material down to actionable insights at the speed their business requires.

 Businesses in every industry rely on Talend to help them accelerate insights from data mining.
-Our modern data integration platform empowers users to work smarter and faster across teams, enabling them to develop and deploy end-to-end data integration jobs ten times faster than hand coding, at 1/5th the cost of other solutions.
+Our modern data integration platform empowers users to work smarter and faster across teams, enabling them to develop and deploy end-to-end data integration jobs ten times faster than hand coding, at fraction of the cost of other solutions.

 Take a look at how to get started with Talend's Big Data tools.